Aubrey McClendon: Possible conflicts of interest as CEO of Cheseapeake Energy

 In June 2012, Chesapeake shareholders voted to reject two board members and approve increased proxy access.
 McClendon relinquished his chairman title in June 2012, remaining in his role as CEO.
-McClendon stepped down from his position as CEO at Chesapeake on April 1, 2013.
-At the time, the company was estimated to be the second largest producer of natural gas in the United States, following only ExxonMobil.

-Since 1992, through an initiative called the Founder Well Participation Program (FWPP), McClendon was allowed to invest in wells drilled by Chesapeake.
-The FWPP was first formalized and incorporated into the founders' employment agreements in connection with Chesapeake's IPO in February 1993.
+In February 2013, an internal review by the board of directors of Chesapeake, assisted by Locke Lord and WilmerHale, found no improper conduct, no improper benefit to McClendon and no increased cost to the company.
+McClendon resigned from his position as CEO at Chesapeake on April 1, 2013.

-Following his departure from the company, McClendon retained the option to continue investing in Chesapeake wells through July 2014.
+Following his departure from the company, McClendon retained the option to continue investing in wells drilled by Chesapeake through July 2014.
+The interests in the wells were held by three companies, two of which were transferred to banks as part of possible foreclosures and one of which was transferred to Clay Bennett.